3

 Greater Leak Coverage With Orca

 Orca Water deployed its non-intrusive, tamper-resistant clamp-on monitoring system, which uses high-resolution acoustic sensing combined with machine learning to detect anomalous water flow patterns.
-Orca WaterTag™ sensors were installed at strategic locations, including toilets, kitchen sinks, washing machines, and dishwashers; points typically associated with common failure
+Orca WaterTag™ sensors were installed at strategic locations, including toilets, kitchen sinks, washing machines, and dishwashers; points typically associated with common failure modes in residential plumbing.

 By capturing real-time data at these key sites, the system allowed for more comprehensive leak detection and a better understanding of how and where problems develop.
 Subtle issues—like a slow leak from a deteriorating valve or inconsistent appliance flow—could be flagged well before becoming visible or causing damage.